Molalla, Oregon, US

 Mama bear bear accelerates toward a horizon line with a tongue, hole and boof to choose from, then explodes through a rock pile.
 After the bouldery part it narrows down between basalt walls and stays narrow for a while without eddies.
 Swimmers be patient.

 Baby bear is a single drop between a large blob of basalt and the left bank.
-At some flows it has a sticky pocket hole on the right.
+At lower flows it has a sticky pocket hole on the right.
 It's roadside and easy to scout on the ride up.
-At higher flows you can sneak it by going to the right of the basalt blob.
+At higher flows you can run it down the left side or sneak it by going to the right of the basalt blob.

 Legislation to Protect Molalla River Passes House